Prequalified Vs. Preapproved: Are They Different?

 While prequalification is a rough idea of your expected loan amount, preapproval is more precise.
 It takes info like W-2s, pay stubs and tax returns into account before providing an estimate.
 The preapproval then acts as a conditional mortgage commitment for how much the home buyer can expect to borrow.

 However, what both terms mean can also depend on which lender you’re talking to.
 Because of this, you need to be absolutely clear about what your prequalification or preapproval actually means.

 What Is Prequalification?

 Prequalification is quick and cheap, if not free.
 It can usually be done online or over the phone, and the whole process is often over in less than a day.
-You typically supply your bank or lender with some basic financial information, and they give you an estimate of how much you can likely borrow.
+You typically supply your bank or lender with some basic financial information in the form of a verbal or written approximation, and they give you an estimate of how much you can likely borrow.